Dragonmystic707/exalted-reincarnated/docs/System/Introduction.md

 The Dragonblooded, the most numerous and most mortal of the Exalted, were those that were left to pick up the pieces in the rubble of the First Age.
-Slowly, over millenia, they rebuilt.
+Slowly, over millennia, they rebuilt.
 While it was a shadow of what it once was, it became a peace of sorts.
-They managed to stabilize the world, beat back a thousand dooms and angry Gods that threatened the mortals of the broken, shurnken lands of Creation.
+They managed to stabilize the world, beat back a thousand dooms and angry Gods that threatened the mortals of the broken, shrunken lands of Creation.

 But over time, the natural distrust of the other Exalts and their actions turned to fear, eventually turning their gaze inward into a sort of pride.
-Left to pick up the pieces, to salvage the mess of others, they soon started to feel it was their divine duty, and in a way a judgement that their worth was better than all others.
+Left to pick up the pieces, to salvage the mess of others, they soon started to feel it was their divine duty, and in a way a judgment that their worth was better than all others.

 This Pride soon became doctrine, and one mandated by their new Scarlet Empress.
 All other Exalts, should they not swear fealty to the Dragonblooded, would be seen as dangers to be removed.

-This pride only paradoxically only grew when the Outer Provinces rebelled and seperated at this mandate.
-It only grew as their Empress was slain—now a matyr to the cause.
-A Holy Symbol of their greatness shattered and broken by the morally corrupt others.
+This pride only grew when the Outer Provinces rebelled and separated at this mandate.
+It only grew as their Empress was slain—now a martyr to the cause.
+A Holy Symbol of their greatness shattered and broken by the morally corrupt “Other.”

 #### The Time of Tumult

 Today, the lands of the central Realm is in a constant state of a civil war—though none dare to call it a war.
 Each Dragonblooded house vies for the throne, each declaring an (often dubious) tie to the great Scarlet Empress as proof.
-Among them is Mnemon, a proven descendent of the Empress, but she has Exalted as a Solar and all have banded against her to stop her.
+Among them is Mnemon, a proven descendant of the Empress, but she has Exalted as a Solar and all have banded against her to stop her.